Budget Verification Document (BVD)

 Payment of overtime to students and non-budgeted temporary employees has not changed and will still be handled on the hourly preparation report (HPPR).

 All hourly and non-budgeted hourly employees are required to fill out time sheets.
 Time sheets serve as permanent records of employment and are used to verify service for various government agencies.
 Time sheets are subject to audits performed periodically by the State Auditor's Office and auditors of The Texas A&M University System.
 The employing department should maintain time sheets as long as employees remain actively employed.
-When the employee has been terminated, all time sheets should be forwarded to the Human Resources Offices along with the terminating Personnel Action Form.
+When the employee has been terminated, all time sheets should be forwarded to the Employee Services Offices along with the terminating Personnel Action Form.

 The official workweek for hourly and non-budgeted employees begins on Thursday and ends on Wednesday.
 A sample time sheet is available online.